Video editing can be taxing on your computer, you know that.

 For Davinci Resolve the minimum amount of RAM is 16 GB.
 And the recommended amount of RAM is 32 GB.

-But in real life situation you will encounter a variety of different situations.
+But in real-life situations, you will encounter a variety of different situations.

 You may want to keep other programs running such as your browser or email client.